vbardarova/nanodegree/algorithms-third project/problem-5.md

-# Problem 5 - Blockchain
+# Problem 5

-We created a way to create a Block and hash it's name.
-Then we created a way to link those blocks based on their hashes.
+Having created a tree structure Trie, we keep track of all childs by using dictionaries.
+This dictionary uses the letters of the alphabed as keys.
+We have the ability to insert a character or return all suffixes for existing words in the trie.

 ```
-Time Complexity: O(n*5) -->O(n)
-Space Complexity: O(n)
+TrieNode
+time complexity and space complexity to insert a character is O(1).
+time complexity and space complexity of suffixes of a node is O(M*N).

+Trie
+time complexity and space complexity to insert a word is O(n).
+time complexity to find a prefix is O(n) and space complexity is O(1).
 ```